seL4/website/About/how-to-use.md

 The next step is to extract and isolate coarse-grained subsystems, moving from a system with a single VM to one with multiple communicating VMs.
 For instance, if you want to protect against network attacks, you might move the network stack into a separate VM.
-If there is crypto, that could be a separate VM as well.
-Now you already have a much stronger system --- a random buffer overflow in the rest of the code base can no longer be used to to subvert the crypto code, and neither can a code-level attack on the network stack.
+If there is some crypto involved, that could be a separate VM as well.
+Now you already have a much stronger system --- a random buffer overflow in the rest of the code base can no longer be used to subvert the crypto code, and neither can a code-level attack on the network stack.

 <img src="../images/retrofit.png" class="w-full" alt="cyber retrofit">